 WINDSHIELD WIPERS AND WASHERS

-The windshield wiper/washer control lever is located on the left side of the steering column.
+The multifunction lever operates the windshield wipers and washer when the ignition is placed in the ON/RUN or ACC position.
+The multifunction lever is located on the left side of the steering column.

-Windshield Wiper/Washer Lever
+Windshield Wiper/Washer Control